liveryvideo/wifi-test-device/README.md

 The wifi test device is a tool used to simulate networking problems such a packet loss, duplication or corruption.
 Combined with the ability to limit bandwidth and increase latency.

-This allows us to test if the livery player can recover from the myriad of problems that can occure while watching a stream.
+This allows us to test if the livery player can recover from the myriad of problems that can occur while watching a stream.

 # Specifications
-This tool is designed to work on a raspberry pi, with access to at least etho0 and wlan0.
+This tool is designed to work on a raspberry pi, with access to at least eth0 and wlan0.
 I.E: it needs to accept an ethernet input for internet access and a wifi chip to send out a wifi network for devices to connect to.

 The Front-end runs on plain html, css and javascript.